i-am-unknown-81514525/live-coding-siege/rule.md

 - Don't vibe code on stream :heavysob:

 #### Rewards
-For every live coding session you complete, you can obtain 1 coin (Can be increased???).
+For every live coding session you complete, you can obtain 2 coins (for now).

 #### End of Huddle
 The huddle ends when no one monitoring the huddle status is available, or when no valid participants can be selected to continue the event.